-Of course you could just do this any day of the week or month, but let’s face it, you usually don’t.
+Of course we could just do this any day of the week or month, but let’s face it, we usually don’t.

 So I don’t mind being “forced” a little into making an effort.

-I’m not saying you have to book a super fancy dinner or a trip out of town.
+I’m not saying we have to book a super fancy dinner or a trip out of town.

-I’m just talking about turning the TV off, making a nice meal (like this crazy beautiful pink pasta!), and taking the time to remind yourself just how lucky you are to be sitting across from the that handsome man/pretty lady.
+I’m just talking about turning the TV off, making a nice meal (like this crazy beautiful pink pasta!), and taking the time to remind ourselves just how lucky we are to be sitting across the table from that other person.